upbound/up/docs/xpls.md

 1. Clone `http:s//github.com/upbound/up-ls` locally.
 2. cd into up-ls and run `make install`

 At this point you should have the up-ls version of `up`.
+(If you have a homebrew-installed up version, you must uninstall it using `brew uninstall up` or configure your path to find the one in GOPATH first.)

 Running `up --version` should give you something similar to `v0.6.0-rc.0.102.****`.

 ## Getting started with VSCode